MousaZourob/Yum/README.md

 # Yum
 ### Overview:
-Yum is a minimalist responsive web application built with the **MERN stack** that allows users to donate excess food and reduce food waste.
-Did you know that roughly one-third of the food produced in the world for human consumption every year (approximately 1.3 billion tonnes) gets lost or wasted?
+Did you know that roughly one-third of the food produced in the world for human consumption every year (approximately 1.3 billion tonnes) gets wasted?
 That is perfectly good food that is thrown away due to imperfections in shape and colour.
-Yum aims to change this by allowing both individuals and establishments to contribute to solving the food waste problem by donating their excess food.
+Roughly 35% of wasted food is thrown out at supermarkets, shops, and households, much of which is perfectly suitable for eating!
-<br /> <br />
+<br /><br />
-With Yum, users can create and view postings using the interactive UI built with **React** and **Bootstrap**.
-To allow users to save listings, a backend server built with **Node** and **Express** allows user's to create accounts and login.
-Using **JWT**, user authentication is done and passwords are encrypted in the **MongoDB** which stores users and listings.
-To facilitate meetings between user's a chat function was implemented using **websockets**.
-Using the interactive map built with the **Google Maps API** users can see which listings are in their area.
+Introducing Yum!
+Built with the MERN stack, Yum is a responsive food sharing platform, meant to facilitate the donation and receival of food from donors to recipients.
+Donors and recipients can register using the register/login system, post listings, and chat with other users!
+By allowing both individuals and establishments to donate food, Yum aims to help solve the food waste problem and end hunger for the underprivileged.

 ### Features:
-* Register an account and login using the minimalist and responsive UI which contains a checking system to make sure only one email is used per account
+- Register an account and login, using a **JWT (JSON Web Token) based authentication** system.
+Passwords are securely salted and hashed using industry standard bcrypt before being stored in our database
-* Create, edit and delete new listings, as well as specify dietary restrictions and location
+- Using a back-end built with **Node.js and Express.js**, users can create, edit and delete new listings, as well as specify dietary restrictions and location, which are stored in a **MongoDB collection**
-* View foods listed by other users as well as the location of each posting.
-Click on each item learn more about the dish.
+- Through a clean and visually apealing front-end built with **React and Boostrap**, users can view foods listed by other users as well as the location of each posting
-* Built-in chat function to facilitate meetings between donors and users.
+- Built-in chat function built with **WebSocket** to facilitate meetings between donors and users and avoid phone call and email spam
-* Interactive map to view the relative location of each listing, allowing users to better coordinate meeting up and dropping off.
+- Interactive map built with the **Google Maps and Mapbox APIs**, to view the relative location of each listing, allowing users to better coordinate meeting up and dropping off

+### Demo:

 ### Libraries and Frameworks Used:
 * **React:** https://reactjs.org/